lambdaclass/go-http-ipfs/README.md

 1. In a new shell clone and move into this directory: `git clone https://github.com/lambdaclass/go-http-ipfs.git && go-http-ipfs`
 1. Build and run the Go server: `go run`

-Now you will the HTTP server running in port 8080.
+Now you will have the HTTP server running in port 8080.

 # Endpoints